Search across 40B+ web sources and open access databases

 There are dozens of registration-free plagiarism tools out there.
 However, few of them provide quality search capabilities.
 Their algorithms are often too primitive and can’t deliver accurate results.
 These checkers also don’t guarantee the security of uploaded texts.

 Reliable checkers are rare, and all of them require signup.
-Some offer freemiums, like the free online plagiarism checker provided by Unicheck.
+Some offer freemiums, like the free online plagiarism checker with percentage provided by Unicheck.
 This may be enough for a user to test the tool’s capacities before they sign up for a longer-term.

-To start using a plagiarism checker like Unicheck.com, one simply needs to log in, verify their email address, and purchase pages to enable plagiarism search.
+To start using a text plagiarism checker like Unicheck.com, one simply needs to log in, verify their email address, and purchase pages to enable plagiarism search.
 The next steps are simple to reproduce: upload a text and push the check file button.
 Once the check is complete, Unicheck provides a handy report and percentage of matches found.

 Manual checking entails a lot of work: one must verify all suspicious passages, quotes, footnotes, and the list of references at the end of the paper.
 And it doesn’t end there.
 All illustrations, like graphs or tables, also need careful checking for proper attribution.